krzychb/esp32-everest-run/log-book.md

 Using free account, I can post 50,000 events per month.
 This is more than enough for the Everest Run (roughly about 3300 measurements).
 Also they do not limit how often I post the data.
 The only downside is that I cannot present dashboard with results on-line using [Keen IO](https://keen.io/) site.
 I would need to provide my own web site and query data from [Keen IO](https://keen.io/) server.
 I have checked with [Keen IO](https://keen.io/) and they consider option of public data visualization out of Keen IO site, but this functionality is not available yet.

 Repository now features a new [component](components/keenio) to post data to [Keen IO](https://keen.io/) cloud.

+### Fifth training

+#### January 25th, 2017

+I missed training in InterContinetal hotel last week and landed for the second time in a row in Marriot.
+Climbed 42 floors x 11 times = 462 floors.
+Now I have no excuse to make 500 floors during next training in Palace of Culture and Science.